A woman with cystic acne that may benefit from treatment with Accutane

 Published:

-5 minute read
+4 minute read

-To sort out the truth about isotretinoin, we interviewed our founder and board-certified dermatologist Sandra Lee, MD (aka Dr. Pimple Popper).
+To sort out the truth about isotretinoin, we interviewed our founder and board-certified dermatologist, Sandra Lee, MD (aka Dr. Pimple Popper).
 Here’s her take on Accutane: how it works, what to expect, and whether it’s worth all the hype.

 How does isotretinoin work?

-What’s it like to take isotretinoin?
+What’s it like to take Accutane (isotretinoin)?

 Is Accutane safe?